regular/refugee-crowdfunding/readme.md

 I was impressed by her story, because Olena never received any formal training in software development.
 I was also a little bit angry that her committment was not rewarded with a decent wage, while software consultants make a fortune doing essentially the same that she did.
 I told her that she should become a professional software engineer and after overcoming initial doubts, she started studying the learning resources I sent her.
 Less than a year later, she was offered each of three jobs she had applied for.
 Each one of the three companies notified her of a positive decision within an hour after each interview ended, respectively.
 Today, Olena rents a nice house with a garden in Glasgow, where she lives with her daughter.

-Overwhelmed and happy about this success, we decided to found she.codes -- the social coding school for women.
+Together with Olena Levitsky I founded *she.codes -- the social coding school for women*.
 Besides building an open source web platform and writing learning materials (CC licensed) for self-teaching coding skills, I am currently personally teaching eight women in the same format as described above (four groups of two each).
 The women's backgrounds range from artist, project manager, social worker to scientist.
 They come from Italy, Germany, Azerbaijan and Portugal.
 Even though we only meet once a week (in my kitchen), two of the women already found a job as junior developers in two Berlin-based startups.
 I try to do as much teaching and writing as possible and I think my time is much better spent this way than with doing contract work as a software developer.
 Since my teaching is for free (those students who can afford it are encouraged to donate), I was living off my savings as long as possible, with short bursts of contract work in-between.
 However, I really want to focus on this, and therefore I need your support.

 Read more about she.codes [here](http://she.codes).